nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Prerequisite: At least 1 participant in the participant list, and the first participant has at least 1 NOK.

    2. Test case: `deleteNok 1 1`<br>
-      Expected: First NOK of first participant removed.
-Details of action shown in the status message.
+      Expected: The first NOK of the first participant is removed.
+Details of the action are shown in the status message.

 ### Adding an event

 1. Add an event without time

    1. Test case: `addEvent n/CS2103T finals d/2021-11-23`<br>
-      Expected: Event is added to the event list.
-Details of the event shown in the status message.
+      Expected: The event is added to the event list.
+Details of the event are shown in the status message.

 2. Add an event with time